Jedrick Wills: Cleveland Browns

 Wills was selected by the Cleveland Browns in the first round with the 10th overall pick of the 2020 NFL draft.
 Wills made his debut in the season opener against the Baltimore Ravens before leaving the game due to a minor shin injury.
 In Week 10, Wills won the Pepsi NFL Rookie of the Week award for helping the Browns offense gain 231 rushing yards and a touchdown over the Houston Texans, becoming the first offensive lineman to win the award since 2013.
 He was placed on the reserve/COVID-19 list by the Browns on December 24, 2020, and activated two days later.
-He was named to the PFWA All-Rookie Team.
+Wills was named to the PFWA All-Rookie Team.

 On May 2, 2023, the Browns picked up the fifth-year option of Wills' contract.
-He suffered an MCL injury in Week 9 and was placed on injured reserve on November 7, 2023.
+He suffered an MCL injury in Week 9 and was placed on injured reserve on November 7.
+Wills continued to struggle with injury in 2024, playing in five games.

+Wills became a free agent following the 2024 season, and did not sign with a team in 2025.
+Wills later stated that his season-long rehabilitation was to allow an alignment issue with his knee ligaments to heal fully.

+Chicago Bears

+On March 12, 2026, Wills signed a one-year contract with the Chicago Bears.
+On August 30, he was released during roster cuts.

+Buffalo Bills

+On August 31, 2026, Wills signed with the Buffalo Bills practice squad.